 What is an IRA?

 The different kinds of IRAs have different contribution limits, and some also impose income limits on contributors.
-For example, the two most commonly used IRAs -- traditional and Roth -- have an aggregate contribution limit of $6,500 in 2023 and $7,000 in 2024, although those 50 or over can make an additional $1,000 catch-up contribution annually.
+For example, the two most commonly used IRAs -- traditional and Roth -- have an aggregate contribution limit of $6,500 in 2023 and $7,000 in 2024, although those 50 or older can make an additional catch-up contribution annually.
 The catch-up contribution amount is $1,000 for both years, so workers 50 and older could contribute a maximum of $7,500 in 2023 and $8,000 in 2024.

 IRAs can be opened with any financial institution, including: